-According to the NHTSA, approximately 2.6 million passenger vehicle occupants are injured each year in traffic accidents, accounting for 95 percent of all injury-causing accidents on the roads.
+According to the NHTSA, approximately 2.6 million passenger auto accident occupants are injured each year in traffic accidents, accounting for 95 percent of all injury-causing accidents on the roads.

 Regardless of circumstance, getting into an auto accident can be a life-changing event that demands immediate attention.
 It’s important to know your rights and to take action as soon as possible.
 Struggling with where to start?
 We can help.